 As you may know, LSD (lysergic acid diethylamide) is illegal in most parts of the world.
 However, Canadian law considers it less dangerous than other countries, placing it in Schedule III of controlled substances.

 This means that if the police catch you with this psychedelic, you can spend up to 6 months in prison and receive fines of up to $1000.

 No, DMT is also forbidden throughout the country.

-Like LSD, DMT (N,N-dimethyltryptamine) a Schedule III controlled substance, so its penalties are pretty similar.
+Like LSD, DMT (N,N-dimethyltryptamine) is a Schedule III controlled substance, so its penalties are pretty similar.

 Is MDMA Legal in Ontario?

 However, this is one of the few countries that allows access to MDMA-assisted psychotherapy, which helps treat depression and anxiety.

 Ketamine also has numerous therapeutic benefits and is especially useful as a therapy method for treatment-resistant depression and PTSD.